open-life-science/open-life-science.github.io/README.md

 ## Add a new organization

-1. Open the `_data/organizations.yaml` file
+1. Open the `_data/organizations.yaml` file.
-2. Create a new entry there (using the name in lowercase, with spaces replaced by `-`) following an alphabetical order
+2. Create a new entry there (using the name in lowercase, with spaces replaced by `-`) following an alphabetical order.
 3. Fill in information using the tags:
     - `name`
     - `website`
     - `description`
     - `country`
-4. Add a logo (if possible) named as the entry in `images/organizations` folder
+4. Add a logo (if possible) named as the entry in `images/organizations` folder.
-5. Add the path to the logo in `_data/organizations.yaml` using `logo` tag
+5. Add the path to the logo in `_data/organizations.yaml` using `logo` tag.

 ## Add a partner

-1. Make sure the organization is listed in the `_data/organizations.yaml` file and add it otherwise (see above)
+1. Make sure the organization is listed in the `_data/organizations.yaml` file and add it otherwise (see above).
-2. Open the `_data/partners.yaml` file
+2. Open the `_data/partners.yaml` file.
-3. Create a new entry there
+3. Create a new entry there.
 3. Fill in information using the tags:
-    - `partner` using its short name from the `_data/organizations.yaml` file
+    - `partner` using its short name from the `_data/organizations.yaml` file.
-    - `details` with details about the partnership
+    - `details` with details about the partnership.

 ## Add a funding

-1. Make sure the organization is listed in the `_data/organizations.yaml` file and add it otherwise (see above)
+1. Make sure the organization is listed in the `_data/organizations.yaml` file and add it otherwise (see above).
-2. Open the `_data/funding.yaml` file
+2. Open the `_data/funding.yaml` file.
-3. Create a new entry there
+3. Create a new entry there.
 3. Fill in information using the tags:
     - `funder` using its short name from the `_data/organizations.yaml` file
     - `amount` of funding